 - Those who hold the rank of Assistant Professor or higher.

-• If your research at another facility or institution requires local IRB review, but that site does not have an IRB, the NYSPI IRB can consider serving as the IRB of record for that institution.
+If your research at another facility or institution requires local IRB review, but that site does not have an IRB, the NYSPI IRB can consider serving as the IRB of record for that institution.
 See directions for how to request such an arrangement.

 All those who play a significant role in the design, conduct, or oversight of research that is reviewed by the NYSPI IRB are required to complete a web-based instruction course known as "CITI" (Collaborative IRB Training Initiative).

-Also, as per an amendment to a cooperative agreement with CUMC, all research originating in the Department of Psychiatry at Columbia is reviewed by the New York State Psychiatric Institute IRB for CUMC.
+Also, as per an amendment to a cooperative agreement with CUIMC, all research originating in the Department of Psychiatry at Columbia is reviewed by the New York State Psychiatric Institute IRB for CUIMC.
 Research submitted by a faculty member with a joint appointment in Psychiatry and another Columbia Department shall be reviewed by the NYSPI IRB when: